Supasheet.

 "block" (default)Listed in the schema's resource sidebar

-"none"Hidden from the sidebar — still reachable by direct URL or as a child via inline_form
+"none"Hidden from the sidebar — still reachable by direct URL, or automatically as a tab on a related parent's detail page (via foreign key, independent of inline_form)

 COMMENT ON TABLE supasheet.notifications IS '{"display": "none"}';